mallory/e2ee/draft-e2ee.md

 Below is best effort list of the challenges currently faced by protocol designers of end-to-end encrypted systems.
 Problems that fall outside of this list are likely 1) unnecessary feature requests that negligibly, or do nothing to, achieve the aims of end-to-end encrypted systems, or are 2) in some way antithetical to the goals of end-to-end encrypted systems.

-* Making messaging applications interoperable is an important goal for a healthy and user centric internet ecosystem, however it requires careful design of protocols and systems, such as content negotiation; provisions of global services, such as discovery; and a great deal of cooperation amongst implementers.
+* Making messaging applications interoperable is an important goal for a healthy and user centric internet ecosystem, however it requires careful design of protocols and systems, such as content type negotiation; provisions of global services, such as discovery; and a great deal of cooperation amongst implementers.

 * Public key verification is very difficult for users to manage.
 Authentication of the two ends is required for secure and private conversations.
 Therefore, solving the problem of verification of public keys is a major concern for any end-to-end encrypted system design.
 Some applications bind together the account identity and the key, and leave users to establish a trust relationship between them, assisted by public key fingerprint information.